U.S. Producer Prices Climb 0.7% In January, More Than Expected

 Excluding prices for food, energy and trade services, producer prices climbed by 0.6 percent in January after edging up by 0.2 percent in December.
 The increase reflected the largest advance since last March.

-While the report also showed the annual rate of produce price growth slowed to 6.0 percent in January from 6.5 percent in December, the year-over-year growth was expected to slow to 5.4 percent.
+While the report also showed the annual rate of producer price growth slowed to 6.0 percent in January from 6.5 percent in December, the year-over-year growth was expected to slow to 5.4 percent.

 The Labor Department released a separate report on Tuesday showing U.S. consumer prices increased in line with economist estimates in the month of January.